 FUESD regularly participates in annual credential audits to support both Williams compliance and to ensure we are monitoring educator equity.
 We work with the San Diego County Office of Education Credential Department, hire an outside audit firm, pull the Certificated Staff Experience Report by school, available through CDE, and annually complete a Title I Comparability Report.
 In April of 2019, the district completed the Williams Credential Audit with the San Diego County Office of Education demonstrating 100% compliance.
 We have no teacher misassignments, or "out-of-field teachers."
 In addition, we have no teachers falling in the ineffective category.
-Our 2017-18 Certificated Staff Experience Report compiled by CDE shows districtwide we have 24 total first- and second-year teachers, who are considered inexperienced.
-Our first- and second-year teachers, however, are distributed across the school site with no site having more than a total of four, ensuring equity across schools.
-Even our school site average of services ranges between 12-16 years.
-Our 2019-2020 Title I Comparability report demonstrated comparability across schools.
+Our 2018-19 Certificated Staff Experience Report compiled by CDE shows districtwide we have 24 total first- and second-year teachers, who are considered inexperienced.
+Our first-and second-year teachers, however, are distributed across the school site with no site having more than a total of four, ensuring equity across schools.
+Each June we review Educator Equity data to ensure our highest need ranking schools are comparable.
+Even our school site average of services ranges between 10-14 years.
+Our 2020-2021 Title I Comparability report demonstrated comparability across schools.
 These data sources demonstrate that there are no teacher-quality disparities for our minority or low-income students.
 To ensure this does not change moving forward, FUESD's Human Resource Department is committed to hiring quality, qualified teachers; hiring only appropriately credentialed teachers with EL authorizations, while ensuring that inexperienced teachers are distributed across school sites.

+Parent and Family Engagement

+ESSA SECTIONS 1112(B)(3) AND 1112(B)(7)

-Parent and Family Engagement ESSA SECTIONS 1112(b)(3) and 1112(b)(7) Describe how the LEA will carry out its responsibility under Section 1111(d).
-Describe the strategy the LEA will use to implement effective parent and family engagement under Section 1116.
-THIS ESSA PROVISION IS ADDRESSED BELOW:
+Describe how the LEA will carry out its responsibility under Section 1111(d).